 OpenBSD uses the wscons(4) console framework, inherited from NetBSD.

-CRT monitors allowed to set the resolution you wanted, so on bigger monitors a 80x25 console in textmode was fairly large but not blurry.
+CRT monitors allowed you to set the resolution you wanted, so on bigger monitors, the 80x25 console in textmode was fairly large but not blurry.

 In recent years, rasops(9) itself and framebuffer drivers have seen some improvements:

 Performance related improvements:

 There is an article about Spleen in the OpenBSD Journal with more information, notably on the font selection mechanism relative to screen resolution.